TheOdinProject/top-meta/FAQ.md

 **Is TOP hard?**

 Very, but that doesn't mean you can't do it.
 Learning programming in general is tough, no matter where you go.
-Grit is something you will need to develop to get through it, read about it [here](https://en.wikipedia.org/wiki/Grit_(personality_trait)).
+In order to get through it, you'll need to develop [grit](https://www.ted.com/talks/angela_lee_duckworth_grit_the_power_of_passion_and_perseverance)

 **Does the TOP staff get paid?**